Agriculture

 What is Organic Farming?

-Need for Organic Farming in India
+What is the Need for Organic Farming in India?

-• Protect and preserve environment
+• Protect and preserve the environment.

-• Prevent soil degradation and maintain soil health
+• Prevent soil degradation and maintain soil health.

-• Preserve helpful organisms
+• Preserve helpful organisms.

 • Reduce the emergence of new pests and diseases.